Update: This article was last updated on 24th December 2023 to reflect the accuracy and up-to-date information on the page.

 1. Motion Sensors

-Does your child get startled by the glass doors which open automatically in different malls?
+Does your child get startled by the glass doors that open automatically in different malls?
 Do the self-moving elevators at metro stations keep them puzzled?
 Tell them that this is no magic.
 Rather it is pure science.

 All these devices leverage top-notch motion sensors, which can detect people’s presence flawlessly.